 - No easy to move around or store, needs its own space

 - Not as high quality as the top 2 picks

 #4 Hex Trap Bar from Titan Fitness

-Next up we have another really nice, and more affordable trap bar from Tiger Fitness.
+Next on our list of the best hex trap bars we have another really nice, and more affordable trap bar from Tiger Fitness.